 My inspiration for this arrangement was Pantone honeysuckle color.
 It’s young, vibrant and cheerful—perfect for our Charleston studio.
-Monochramatic centerpieces have always been my favorites.
+Monochromatic centerpieces have always been my favorites.
 I love varying shades and textures, so when choosing flowers, I am also constantly trying to envision the shape the shape and size that I’m selecting (how they will mesh, if you will).
 It’s important to have small, medium, and large-sized blooms—some soft, some tight.
-I don’t like using greenery as a filler; I prefer a flowering filler like Alstroemeria with the leaves removed, Bouvardia, or even berries.
+I don’t like using greenery as a filler; I prefer a flowering filler like alstroemeria with the leaves removed, bouvardia, or even berries.

 Tools & Supplies

 - foral tape

 1|First, soak the floral foam.
 Make sure it is completely saturated.
 I used a size called a brick and soaked three to begin, although I ended up using two for this project.